Peter Finke: PINSTECH career

 Finke moved to Pakistan in 1980 where he joined Project-706 under the leadership of Munir Ahmad Khan and Abdul Qadeer Khan.
 Finke, eventually, worked at the Pakistan Institute of Nuclear Science and Technology (PINSTECH) as a researcher and produced a number of research publications along with his fellow Pakistani nuclear scientists.
 However, Finke was carefully excluded from Pakistan's nuclear weapons development program and was tasked to provide research publications.
 At PINSTECH, Peter Finke was involved in nuclear reactor technology where he researched and provided personal assistance to Pakistani scientists in nuclear reactor technology.
-According to his personal account, the Congressional report has stated that "There is no doubt that Munir Ahmed Khan, chief of the Pakistan Nuclear Authority, with whom Finke already had a cup of tea, has secretly developed his country into a nuclear power; the bomb puzzle is complete.
-He had many individual parts – ranging from transformer sheets to uranium conversion —supplied by small West German firms, using a network of agents to this end.

-Finke was instrumental in the development of Tritium reflector technology for Pakistan's nuclear weapons.
-Finke produced research publications on Beryllium, Tritium and Thorium reflectors which were passed on to the Pakistani nuclear scientists to develop nuclear weapons.
-Because of his services, Finke was awarded Sitara-i-Imtiaz by the then President of Pakistan General Muhammad Zia-ul-Haq.
-Finke continued to carry out research in Pakistan's nuclear program till 1989.
-Later, he was transferred to PINSTECH's Nuclear Physics Division (NPD) where he became a distinguished professor of particle physics.
-Later, he became a full professor of high energy physics.
-He obtained Pakistani citizenship in 1985.

 Arrest and sentence to jail

 In 1989, Finke was arrested through a joint operation of German Police and Interpol in Germany.
-Finke, who was in Germany for a personal vacation, was arrested by the German Police and jailed for violating the German export control laws.
-The following year, Finke was charged with nuclear proliferation where he confessed his involvement in the Pakistani nuclear program.

 The German court found him guilty and he served a jail term in a German Prison.
 Finke's personal information and details have been kept secret by the Governments of Pakistan and Germany.
 Both Pakistan and Germany refused to provide more details regarding the scientist.
 The trial went fast and most of the information regarding the case was not released by Pakistan and Germany to the international press.
 After serving his jail term, Finke has been monitored closely by intelligence agencies and was reported to have moved back to Pakistan with his family where he became a foreign professor of particle physics at the Quaid-i-Azam University, Islamabad.